rvarrier/fmri_unreliablefb/README.txt

 fmri_univariate_analysis_V1.m : code showing univariate analysis of V1 voxels.

 cvMANOVA_V1results.mat: pattern distinctness estimates for each test phase and orientation pair (col1: pair1/pre, col2: pair2/pre, col3: pair1/post, col4: pair2/post, col5: fbtype = reliable, 2=unreliable feedback, col6 = threshold angular deviation of stimuli from the 45° or 135° references).
+results_univ_act.csv: overall activity within the V1 voxels used for multivariate analyses

+Eyetracking
+data_eyetracking.mat - eyetracking data after preprocessing and baseline correction.
+Data is only from the stimulus presentation windows on each trial (approx 10 data points per trial, spaced 20ms apart.
+Stimulus display time 200ms) data_across_blocks_and_subjects_incl_no_resp.mat - behavioural data across participants (n= 30) and runs (pre,intervention and post = 24 runs) including the missing trials used for the multivariate analyses of the eyetracking data
+Decoding_accuracy_backup.csv - decoding accuracy at each test phase (pre/post) and for each participant. fbtype 1: reliable, 2: unreliable.
+Fourth column has subject numbers comparable to the behavioural and fMRI data. eye_DataAnalysis.m - eyetracking data processing to obtain fixation percentage and to decode stimuli from eyetracking data similar to the method reported by Thielen et al., 2019, Scientific Reports

+Debriefing data
+Debriefing_ind.xlsx - has the percentages and ratings (converted to integers, scale mentioned in the file) used to estimate reliability on fb, awareness of feedback manipulation and task motivation.